HITECHCRIME/HC_SG41_Cannibal/README.md

 Video clip on Instagram.

 something haunts your mind
-while i'm at it i make a mess, tell me dear deep inside, made amends? personal inquiry
+while i'm at it i make it clear, tell me dear deep inside, made amends? personal inquiry (?) - fear

 dripping with your love
 gutting in your throat, just think of my face